1 Chronicles 14

 Introduction

-First Chronicles 14 records two pivotal developments in David's early reign in Jerusalem: the international recognition of his kingdom through Hiram of Tyre, and two decisive military victories over the Philistines.
-This chapter closely parallels 2 Samuel 5:11-25, but the Chronicler shapes the material to emphasize a theological point that runs through the whole narrative: David's success comes not from political skill or military might but from seeking God.
-Coming immediately after the disaster of 1 Chronicles 13, where Uzzah died because the ark was transported improperly, this chapter stands as a deliberate contrast.
-In chapter 13, David failed to "inquire" of the LORD about the proper procedure; here in chapter 14, David inquires of God twice before battle (vv.
-10, 14), and both times he is rewarded with victory.
+First Chronicles 14 records two developments in David's early reign at Jerusalem: the recognition of his kingdom by Hiram of Tyre and two victories over the Philistines.
+The chapter closely parallels 2 Samuel 5:11-25, yet the Chronicler shapes the material to make a theological point: David prospers not through political skill or military strength, but by seeking God.
+Coming immediately after the disaster of 1 Chronicles 13, where Uzzah died because the ark was transported improperly, the chapter serves as a deliberate contrast.
+In chapter 13, David failed to inquire of the LORD about the proper procedure; in chapter 14, he inquires of God twice before battle (vv.
+10, 14), and both times he receives victory.

-The chapter divides into three sections.
-First, Hiram's embassy and the growth of David's family in Jerusalem (vv.
-1-7) establish that God has firmly set David on the throne.
-Then two Philistine campaigns follow in rapid succession (vv.
+The chapter falls into three sections.
+First, Hiram's embassy and the growth of David's household in Jerusalem (vv.
+1-7) show that God has established him on the throne.
+Then come two Philistine campaigns in quick succession (vv.
 8-12 and vv.
-13-17), each initiated by Philistine aggression and each resolved by David's obedient consultation of God.
-The chapter culminates with a summary statement that David's fame spread throughout every land and that the LORD put the fear of him upon all nations -- a sign that the promises of the Abrahamic and Davidic covenants were bearing fruit.
+13-17), each beginning with Philistine aggression and ending with David's obedient consultation of God.
+The chapter closes with a summary statement that David's fame spread through every land and that the LORD put the fear of him on all nations, a sign that the promises to Abraham and to David were beginning to take visible shape.

 Hiram's Embassy and David's Family in Jerusalem (vv.
 1-7)